Western Ganga dynasty: Society

 By virtue of a Hindu belief that killing of a brahmin (Bramhatya) was a sin, capital punishment was not applicable to them.
 Upper caste kshatriyas (satkshatriya) were also exempt from capital punishment due to their higher position in the caste system.
 Severe crimes committed were punishable by the severing of a foot or hand.
 Contemporary literary sources reveal up to ten castes in the Hindu caste system; three among kshatriya, three among brahmin, two among vaishya and two among shudras.
 Family laws permitted a wife or daughter or surviving relatives of a deceased person to claim properties such as his home, land, grain, money etc. if there were no male heirs.
 If no claimants to the property existed, the state took possession of these properties as Dharmadeya (charitable asset).
 Intercaste marriage, child marriage, marriage of a boy to maternal uncles daughter, Svayamvara marriage (where the bride garlands her choice of a groom from among many aspirants) were all in vogue.
-Memorials containing hero stones (virkal) were erected for fallen heroes and the concerned family received monetary aid for maintenance of the memorial.
+Memorials containing hero stones (Viragallu) were erected for fallen heroes and the concerned family received monetary aid for maintenance of the memorial.

 The presence of numerous Mahasatikals (or Mastikal – hero stones for a woman who accepted ritual death upon the demise of her husband) indicates the popularity of Sati among royalty.
 Ritual death by sallekhana and by jalasamadhi (drowning in water) were also practiced.
 Popular clothing among men was the use of two unrestricted garments, a Dhoti as a lower garment and a plain cloth as upper garment while women wore Saris with stitched petticoats.
 Turbans were popular with men of higher standing and people used umbrellas made with bamboo or reeds.
 Ornaments were popular among men and women and even elephants and horses were decorated.
 Men wore finger rings, necklaces (honnasara and honnagala sara), bracelets (Kaduga) and wristlets (Kaftkina).
 Women wore a nose jewel (bottu), nose ring (mugutti), bangles (bale or kankana) and various types of necklaces (honna gante sara and kati sutra).
 During leisure, men amused themselves with horse riding, watching wrestling bouts, cock fights and ram fights.
 There existed a large and well organised network of schools for imparting higher education and these schools were known by various names such as agraharas, ghatikas, brahmapura or matha.
 Inscriptions mention schools of higher education at Salotgi, Balligavi, Talagunda, Aihole, Arasikere and other places.